 This course focuses in detail on a number of key elements in Human Resource Management including training, career management, and personnel and organizational development.
 The course enables students to engage in career planning and development as well as individual and organizational training.
-Offered every spring.

-Prerequisite: BUS 301
+Prerequisites: BUS 100, BUS 301